ayush51/tutorial/tutorial.md

 You can either use Surfly as a feature on your own website, or integrate some (or all) of the functionality into your own product.
 For example, you may already have video chat on your website, and wish to add only the co-browsing functionality.

-###### How a Surfly session works

-Typically, a visitor to your website will request a session and be queue'd until an agent (the person who receives the call) joins them.
-The passive member of the session is referred to as the follower, and the active member is the leader.
-The leader will navigate the site, and the follower can help guide them through it.
-Initially the agent is the follower, and the website visitor is the leader, however you can choose to swap control during the session.

 ###### During the session